mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/getting-started.md

 PrestaCMS use configuration to load websites.

-Each websites can have different languages and different environment (staging), each one bind to a given url.
+Each website can have different languages and different environment (staging), each one bind to a given url.
-That means that you have to configure the locale, environment and website foreach urls.
+That means that you have to configure the locale, environment and website for each urls.

 ### Page

 Each page of your site handle by PrestaCMS correspond to a Page model.

 Page model can have different types, PrestaCMS core basic type is called 'cms_type'.
-This divided the page into "Zone" and each zone can store a collection of blocks.
+Page is divided into "Zone" and each zone can store a collection of blocks.

 Page use templates to define their zone and block structure.

 PrestaCMS core defines basic blocks : Simple, Sitemap, PageChildren and Breadcrumb.

-The block system is based on [sonata-block][1], you can define new block types to customise your site.
+The block system is based on [sonata-block][1], you can define new block types to customize your site.
 You can have a look at [PrestaCMSMediaBundle][2] to have examples of block using media entities.

 PrestaCMS page type system make it easy to customize.
 You can create new types of page and declare new tabs for administrate it.